AbdelrahmanAtef01/Avr-Drivers/README.md

 > **Note**: These drivers were developed during a learning process and include various configuration methods, different interrupt handling techniques (polling and actual ISR), etc. They are all working and tested but may not follow the best architectural practices yet.
 Contributions and modifications are welcome to help us build a powerful, well-architected resource. 👀

 ### 🤝 Contributing
 Contributions are welcome!
-If you would like to contribute:
+Here’s how you can help:

-1. Fork the repository.
+1. **Fork** the repository to create your own copy.
-2. Create a new branch.
+2. Create a **new branch** for your changes.
 ```bash
 git checkout -b feature-branch
 ```
-3. Make your changes and test them thoroughly.
+3. Make your modifications and test them.
-4. Commit your changes.
+4. **Commit** your changes with a descriptive message.
 ```bash
 git commit -m 'Add new feature'
 ```
-5. Push to the branch.
+5. **Push** your changes to your forked repository.
 ```bash
 git push origin feature-branch
 ```
-6. Open a pull request.
+6. Open a **Pull Request** to submit your changes.

 Please open an issue to discuss your ideas before creating significant changes.
 Together, we can improve and expand this resource to benefit the whole community! 🌍